Dikaiosyne: The Personification of Justice

 Symbolism and Worship

-Though not as widely worshipped as major Olympians, Dikaiosyne was revered in philosophical and ethical contexts.
+Though not as widely worshiped as major Olympians, Dikaiosyne was revered in philosophical and ethical contexts.
 She was often depicted holding a balance scale, symbolizing impartial judgment, or a cornucopia, representing the prosperity that comes from righteous living.
 In some traditions, she was shown alongside Zeus, emphasizing the king of gods' role as an enforcer of justice.

 Philosophers like Plato and Aristotle referenced dikaiosyne as a cornerstone of an ideal society.
 Plato, in The Republic, explored justice as a virtue that harmonizes the soul and the state, drawing from the mythological concept embodied by Dikaiosyne.